elementor/elementor-developers-docs/src/dynamic-tags/complex-example.md

 # Complex Example

-To showcase a complex dynamic tag we are going to allow the use to display server variables from a list of available server variables.
-It will include custom [Dynamic Tags Group](./dynamic-tags-groups).
-It will have a control with a select box containing all the available server variables.
-And the render function will return the variable the user selected and return its value.
+To showcase a complex dynamic tag, we are going to allow the user to display server variables from a list of available server variables.
+It will include a custom [dynamic tags group](./dynamic-tags-groups) and feature a control with a select box containing all the available server variables.
+The render function will return the variable the user selected and return its value.

 ## Folder Structure

 The addon will have four files.
-Two index files to prevent direct access to files, one file for the dynamic tag and the main file to register the tag.
+Two index files to prevent direct access to files, one file for the dynamic tag and the main file to register the tag:

 ```
 elementor-server-variable-dynamic-tag/